KelechiOdom10/hackerhunt/README.md

 ```

 ## TODO

+- [x] Add profile page for users to view all their likes, comments, posts and general information
+- [ ] Add search functionality
+- [ ] Add tags features (Find posts with tags selected, view all tags)
 - [ ] Add ability to comment on a comment
-- [ ] Users should be able to follow each other and get feed curated based on who they follow
-- [ ] Add profile page for users to view all their likes, comments, posts and general information

 ## Contributing